warrant-dev/warrant/migrations/datastore/sqlite/README.md

 # Running Warrant with SQLite

-This guide will cover how to run Warrant with SQLite as the datastore/eventstore.
-Note that running Warrant with SQLite requires that you build Warrant from source.
+This guide covers how to set up SQLite as a datastore/eventstore for Warrant.

-## Running the Binary
+Note: Please first refer to the [development guide](/development.md) to ensure that your Go environment is set up and you have checked out the Warrant source or [downloaded a binary](https://github.com/warrant-dev/warrant/releases).

-### Install SQLite
+## Install SQLite

 Many operating systems (like MacOS) come with SQLite pre-installed.
 If you already have SQLite installed, you can skip to the next step.
 If you don't already have SQLite installed, [install it](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).
 Once installed, you should be able to run the following command to print the currently installed version of SQLite: